 - Resensitization to Crizotinib by the Lorlatinib ALK Resistance Mutation L1198F

 The entrectinib STRTRK-2 trial is a basket design, which allows patients with any solid tumor to enroll if their tumor tests positive for ALK, ROS1, or TRK rearrangements.
 Ignyta recently published an update on the trial and showed promising results for ROS1+ non-small cell lung cancer (NSCLC) patients who have not taken other targeted therapies, especially those patients who have brain metastases.
 Entrectinib is not an effective treatment for ROS1+ cancers that have progressed on crizotinib.
 However, patients who cancer is controlled by crizotinib in the body were allowed to enroll in the trial if they developed brain mets.
-The clinical trial stopped enrolling ROS1+ patients in January 2018 but the trial continues.
-The drug’s expanded access program is temporarily not available.
+The clinical trial stopped enrolling ROS1+ patients in January 2018 but the trial continues for patients with other types of ROS1+ cancer.

 In a pooled analysis of Phase I and Phase II trials presented at WCLC 2018, entrectinib’s objective response rate was 77.4% for the 53 patients evaluable for response, and the median duration of response was 24.6 months.
 Among 23 patients (43.4%) enrolled in the trial with evaluable brain metastases, the intracranial response rate was 55%.
 The duration of intracranial response was 12.9 months.
 (Data was not presented on ROS1+ cancers other than NSCLC because too few patients with those cancers participated in the trial.)